-АРМ Description and Reconciliation 1.
+APM Description and Reconciliation 1.
 EBITDA EBITDA is defined as profit for the year before net financing costs, taxation, depreciation and amortisation, gains/losses on disposal of assets, impairment losses and share of profit of associates.
 EBITDA is a commonly used industry measure which helps investors to understand the contribution made by each of our business units.
 It reflects how the effect of growing revenues and cost management deliver value for our shareholders.
-This has been reconciled to both operating profit and profit after tax on page 9.
-2. Cash Capex Cash capital expenditure is the cash flow relating to tangible and intangible asset additions, it includes capitalised labour costs and excludes capitalised interest.
+This has been reconciled to both operating profit and profit after tax on page 10.
+2. Adjusted PAT Adjusted PAT is defined as Profit after Tax excluding the non-cash impact of the unrealised movement in the fair value of the conversion liability component of the 2023 convertible bond.
+A reconciliation to Profit after tax can be found on page 10.
+3. Cash Capex Cash capital expenditure is the cash flow relating to tangible and intangible asset additions, it includes capitalised labour costs and excludes capitalised interest.
 Cash capex indicates our continued investment in the growth and development of our network and infrastructure as well as our investment in the future technologies of the business.
 This has been reconciled to total capital expenditure within Note 3.
-3. Free Cash Flow Free Cash Flow represents how much cash is available to pay back borrowings, distribute to investors or invest in the business in future periods.
-This has been reconciled to the net increase or decrease in cash and cash equivalents on page 10.
-4. Business Unit Operating Cash Flow This is indicative of the cash generated by the relevant business unit for the period in review.
+4. Adjusted EPS Adjusted Earnings Per Share is computed as Group Adjusted Profit After Tax attributable to equity holders of the Company divided by the weighted average number of shares in issue (excluding shares held by the Employee Trust).
+Growth in adjusted EPS is a measure of our ability to deliver profitable growth by increasing our revenue and delivering cost efficiencies across the Group, thereby delivering value for our shareholders.
+Please refer to Note 10 for the reconciliation of Adjusted EPS to EPS.
+5. Free Cash Flow Free Cash Flow represents how much cash is available to pay back borrowings, distribute to investors or invest in the business in future periods.
+This has been reconciled to the net increase or decrease in cash and cash equivalents on page 12.
+6. Underlying effective tax rate The underlying effective tax rate is used to analyse differences from the corporate tax rate which are implicit to business operations rather than driven by accounting adjustments.
+For the quarter, this has been calculated by taking the tax charge (\$11.7m) add prior year adjustments (\$2.7m) and less revaluation of deferred tax balances (\$0.9m) divided by PBT (\$239.4m) adjusted for the impact of the unrealised conversion liability of the convertible bonds (\$181.2m).
+7. Business Unit Operating Cash Flow This is indicative of the cash generated by the relevant business unit for the period in review.
 It is calculated by taking EBITDA less cash capex.
 Both EBITDA and Cash Capex have been defined above and reconciled.